YesIDont/sprite-path-editor/README.md

   - [ ] options allowing to select which info for paths and points (e.g. name, position etc.) should be exported

 ### Final optimisation to do:
+- [ ] switch drawing points with vectors to drawing svg or png
-- [ ] sortout which elements should be animated with css
+- [ ] sort out which elements should be animated with css
 - [ ] create sprite out of all icons / images
+- [ ] add selective canvas update for only when:
+  - [ ] camera moved
+  - [ ] change was triggered to draw part of canvas differently
 - [ ] final code refactor